-Why should you be concerned about your privacy on internet
+Why should You be concerned about privacy on The Internet

 If you are like most people — you have probably heard of FCC’s most recent internet privacy rule demise.
 Thanks to FCC’s new chief, US Senate and Donald Trump — ISP’s are now able to track every aspect of your internet presence and sell it to whomever wishes to buy your private data.

 No coincidence — that interest in how to protect your online privacy exploded overnight following this decision.

 But let’s take broader view.
 When it comes to the internet, nothing is safe anymore.
 Once you are online, everything you do can be made available to whoever wants to access it with just a little knowledge about the intricacies of the domain.
 While it might sound ludicrous to some and have them frown at the paranoia spread by the enthusiasts, it is not as farfetched as it seems.
 The biggest scandal of all came back in 2013 when Edward Snowden, a former CIA employee, made it clear in no uncertain terms that the US government has no compunctions about delving into the private lives of citizens and privacy is merely a façade.

 In light of such incriminating evidence, internet security has become a worldwide concern.
 Hackers have emerged that steal all kinds of internet data that might be profitable and sell it over the black market.
 Personal data such as credit card details, as well as passwords of social media accounts are now a veritable source of interest to these thieves and are then sold and used for different illegal activities.

 Some of the largest companies have been implicated in this act of larceny as well.
 These corporations collect customer data that is efficacious to them and use it to their advantage.
 More commonly referred to as data brokers, their work is legit although highly questionable because they pilfer through data without the express permission of concerned individuals.